Crypto Adoption: Palestine

 Cryptocurrency adoption in Palestine has faced many challenges, including bans, blockades, and a lack of support from local banks.

-Without a functioning central bank in Palestine and with much of Gaza’s banking infrastructure destroyed or severely damaged, the situation for Palestinian civilians has become devastating both financially and in terms of basic survival.
+Without a functioning central bank in Palestine and with Gaza’s banking infrastructure remaining decimated after the conflict escalation, the situation for Palestinian civilians has become devastating both financially and in terms of basic survival.

 In the midst of this collapse, however, cryptocurrencies have emerged as a vital lifeline for many people in Gaza.